 - Modernization and energy efficiency upgrades typically pay for themselves in a few years.

 OJS Building Services, Inc. and its affiliates do not provide tax, legal, or accounting advice.
-This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
-You should consult your own tax, legal, and accounting advisors before engaging in any transaction.
+This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
+Accordingly, you should consult your tax, legal, and accounting advisors before engaging in any transaction.